ilan-gold/benchmark-viv/README.md

 ### Benchmarking

 So far, we have a list at the top of `js/App.js` called `transitionViewStates` that contains a list of objects like `{ target, zoom, transitionDuration }` specifiying where to transition to and how quickly.
-For now both `zoom` and `target` are interpolated but that can change.
+For now both `zoom` and `target` are interpolated but that can change so that only one is interpolated at a time.

-We can check how long it takes all tiles to load by looking at our network tab on our browser.
-So, far GCS and S3 (the two image sources) are comparable, but to do this benchmarking properly regarding HTTP vs HTTP2, we need to spin up our servers.
+### Data

+Right now only the standard Vanderbilt MxIF Kidney OME-ITFF images are used (tile size 512), with one copy on s3 and GCS.
+Eventually, we will want to test different tile sizes, file formats (i.e Zarr), local and remote files, and all the combinations (on both HTTP and HTTP2).